LUMC/HAMLET/README.md

    `gsnap_exe` settings.
 If you do, Hamlet will use that GSNAP executable.
 If you do not, Hamlet will use the GSNAP available from Conda and may require more time to run.

 2. FusionCatcher, which is used by the fusion detection module.
-Unfortunately, [this tool is not and will probably never be available in Conda](https://github.com/ndaniel/fusioncatcher/issues/20).
-If you would like to use FusionCatcher in the fusion detection steps, we recommend installing version 0.99.5a and then supply the path to the main executable using the `fusioncatcher_exe` settings.
-You may also keep this configuration value empty, though that will result in the fusion detection module only using STAR-Fusion and skipping any possible intersection of the results.
+The results from fusioncatcher will be intersected with those of STAR-Fusion, and both the independend and the intersected results will be reported.

 3. rose-dt, which is used to detect the FLT3 ITD and KMT2A PTD.
 This tool may be available in Conda soon, but for now it must be compiled and installed directly [from source](https://git.lumc.nl/hem/rose-dt).
 You can then supply